GPA of 2.5 or better overall

 Allied Health Special Admissions Counselor

 Note: Under Maryland law, the Maryland Board of Physical Therapy Examiners may deny issuing a PTA license to any candidate who has been convicted of a felony or a crime of moral turpitude.
 Therefore it is strongly advised that such an applicant consider the possibility of being denied licensure if efforts to expunge a prior conviction are unsuccessful.
-Consultation with the Board is advised prior to application and admission to the program, as faculty have no authority regarding licensure.
+The PTA program faculty has no authority regarding licensure.